eurodatacube/eodash-assets/collections/CV_Covid_19_cases/CV_Covid_19_cases.md

 The source of this data is [Our World in Data](https://ourworldindata.org/coronavirus)

-The full dataset is is updated daily and includes data on confirmed cases, deaths, hospitalizations, testing, and vaccinations as well as other variables of potential interest.
-Here, our interactive charts show visualise the variation of the total number of cases and the evolution of vaccinations.
+The full dataset is updated daily and includes data on confirmed cases, deaths, hospitalizations, testing, and vaccinations, as well as other variables of potential interest.
+Here, our interactive charts visualize the variation in the total number of cases and the evolution of vaccinations.

-Try interacting with the charts to visualise each variable.
+Try interacting with the charts to explore each variable.

 **References:**